Facebook ads are one of the most effective ways to get traffic to your sales funnels.

 Hellofresh is undoubtedly a leader in the subscription meal kit box industry.
 It’s probably fair to say that the company’s excellent sales funnels may have something to do with its success.

 Upon clicking through this company’s Facebook ad you are presented with a beautifully designed landing page with an enticing “Get $90 off Now” CTA that leads prospects to the next page of the sales funnel.

 In the next stage, visitors are prompted to begin customizing their plan.
 Here you can choose your meal preference whether it be meat and veggies, pescatarian, or some other option.
 Additionally, this page has good to know information about how the ordering process works and how you would select the meals every week.

 After you choose a plan, you must create an account before moving on to the checkout page where prospects are prompted with a popup that says “Get 12 free meals including free shipping”.
 For anyone on the fence about following through with their purchase, this popup may be all that’s needed to change their mind.

 Unlike other sales funnels, with HelloFresh you actually complete your order AFTER you purchase a plan.
 You only select the recipes you want to have sent after you pay for the service.

-Following the facebook ad is a lengthy landing page that covers not only the Christina Aguilera course specifically but how the masterclass subscription service works in general, as well as other courses.
-After clicking through the “Get Started” CTA, visitors get taken to a brief two question quiz where they are asked about why they are interested in Masterclass and topic of interest.
+Following the Facebook ad is a lengthy landing page that covers not only the Christina Aguilera course but how the MasterClass subscription service works in general.
+After clicking through the “Get Started” CTA, visitors get taken to a brief two-question quiz where they are asked about what they want to get out of MasterClass and the topic of interest.

-After this brief quiz, prospects get taken to a sales page with an entire lists of personalized recommended classes that have been selected based on your answers in the mini quiz part of the sales funnel.
+After this brief quiz, prospects get taken to a sales page with an entire list of personalized recommended classes that have been selected based on the answers in the mini quiz part of the sales funnel.

-Upon selecting a class of your choice you are presented with a checkout popup that requires minimal billing information, making it much easier for prospects to purchase the subscription.
+Upon selecting a class you are presented with a checkout popup that requires minimal billing information, making it much easier for prospects to purchase the subscription.